 To apply for public housing, you must submit an application to the local housing authority (HA) in the city or town where you wish to reside.
 If the HA determines that you are eligible, your name will be put on a waiting list.

-To be eligible for a LIHEAP grant, the household income must not exceed the greater of 60% of the median income in the state or 150% of the poverty level AND no less than 110% of the poverty level.
+To be eligible for a LIHEAP grant, the household income must not exceed the greater of 60% of the median income in the state or 150% of the national poverty level.

-If you need help paying bills or are in danger of being without heat, you can contact the National Energy Assistance Referral (NEAR) via telephone at 1-866-674-6327 to find out where and how to apply for LIHEAP.
+If you are in danger of being without heat or need help with utility bills, you can contact the National Energy Assistance Referral (NEAR) at (866) 674-6327 or dial 2-1-1 to find out where and how to apply for LIHEAP in your local area.

 One of the primary factors affecting eligibility is income.
 Depending on what state you live in, you are eligible for weatherization if your income falls below the 200% poverty level.